-APHIS received one comment regarding the EA's list three insecticide options (diflubenzuron, carbaryl, and malathion), and states that the choice of which to use will be site-specific, without being clear about how that choice of insecticide is made.
+APHIS received one comment regarding the EAs list four insecticide options (diflubenzuron, carbaryl, malathion, and chlorantraniliprole), and states that the choice of which to use will be site-specific, without being clear about how that choice of insecticide is made.

-Letters of Request in previous years from land managers may be specific to use a particular insecticide and not treat during specific times of the day or on weekends and may include special sites to be buffered out of the treatment.
-These requests are adhered to in North Dakota.
 The letters of request come from the individual land managers.
 The decision to use diflubenzuron is determined by the life stage of the dominant species within the outbreak population.
 In the case of early instars, diflubenzuron, the preferred insecticide, can produce 90 to 97% mortality.
 If the window for the use of diflubenzuron closes, as a result of treatment delays, then the only other option would be the use of Carbaryl 2% or 5% bait.
 There are certain species which are susceptible to carbaryl bait.
 If the species complex present in the outbreak is not susceptible to bait and the diflubenzuron window is closed, then no treatments will occur.
 This is discussed with the requesting land managers.
+Carbaryl XLR Plus (liquid formulation) is not being used in 2020.